Mother: Patricia (Bailey) Kerik

 after pleading guilty to tax fraud, lying under oath, and other charges.
 Begins serving his sentence on May 17.

 October 2012 - Testifies in the perjury trial of Frank and Peter DiTommaso, contractors accused of lying during a 2006 grand jury investigation regarding renovation work done on Kerik's apartment.
-Frank DiTommaso is later found not guilty while his brother, Peter DiTommaso, is found guilty of two counts of perjury.
+Frank DiTommaso is later found not guilty while his brother is found guilty of two counts of perjury.

 May 28, 2013 - Is released from federal prison on good behavior, after serving three years for charges including tax fraud and lying to officials.
 He remains under home confinement until October 15, and then is on supervised release for the next three years.